Linear stability of discrete shock profiles for systems of conservation laws: Local exponential bounds on the spatial Green's function for z far from 1

-Lemma \ref{lem:SpecSpl} is proved in \cite[Lemma 1]{C-F}.
-Combining the consequences of Lemmas \ref{decomp_mat} and \ref{lem:SpecSpl}, for $z\in \Oc$, the matrix $M^\pm(z)$ only has eigenvalues in $\D$ or $\U$.
-Also, if we define the space $E^s(M^\pm(z))$ (resp. $E^u(M^\pm(z))$) which is the strictly stable (resp. strictly unstable) subspace of $M^\pm(z)$ which corresponds to the subspace spanned by the generalized eigenvectors of $M^\pm(z)$ associated with eigenvalues in $\D$ (resp. $\U$), then $\dim E^s(M^\pm(z))= dp$, $\dim E^u(M^\pm(z))= dq$ and
+Lemma \ref{lem:SpecSpl} is proved in \cite[Lemma 1]{C-F} (see also \cite{Kreiss}).
+For $z\in\Oc$, combining the consequences of Lemmas \ref{decomp_mat} and \ref{lem:SpecSpl}, the matrix $M^\pm(z)$ only has eigenvalues in $\D$ or $\U$.
+Also, if we define the space $E^s(M^\pm(z))$ (resp. $E^u(M^\pm(z))$) which is the strictly stable (resp. strictly unstable) subspace of $M^\pm(z)$ corresponding to the subspace spanned by the generalized eigenvectors of $M^\pm(z)$ associated with eigenvalues in $\D$ (resp. $\U$), then we have $\dim E^s(M^\pm(z))= dp$, $\dim E^u(M^\pm(z))= dq$ and